rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 ## Special thanks

 Thanks to :

 - Paul Gannay (CEA-MDLS) for providing feedback.
-- Nicolas Blin (Nvidia) for teaching me most of the content of this blog-post during the 2025 IDRIS Hackathon and the great course he gave at CEA & some typo fixing.
+- Nicolas Blin (Nvidia) for teaching me most of the content of this blog-post during the 2025 IDRIS Hackathon and the course he taught at CEA Saclay, plus some typo fixing.

 ## Comments
 <script src="https://giscus.app/client.js"